newnetdev/NetworkToCode-Class/labs/Lab_05_Working_with_Lists.md

 >>> mac_list[3] = mac_list[3].replace(':', '.')
 ```

-This is show you that you can update (over-write) a single element in a list while combining it with a concept you learned when working with strings.
+This is to show you that you can update (over-write) a single element in a list while combining it with a concept you learned when working with strings.

 ##### Step 4